A-MAIN/OpenUtau-Greek-Dictionary/README.md

 # OpenUtau-Greek-Dictionary

-Greek Dictionary for OpenUTAU, based on Wikipron + CMU Pronouncing Dictionary modified for easier use
+Greek Dictionary for OpenUTAU, based on the Wikipron Dictionary modified for easier use

 this dictionary is meant to be used by the ds dict yaml file for a diffsinger bank, or any Greek CVVC utau bank as a seperate phonimizer is still being worked on.